BriceBoisson/OCR-EPITA/README.md

 # OCR-EPITA

-Our third semester project about character recognition written exclusively in C language, we hope you will enjoy it!
+1Our third semester project about character recognition written exclusively in C language, we hope you will enjoy it!

 ## Download